slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ---
 ### On comfort and risk

+*'If you think adventure is dangerous, try routine.
+It's lethal.' -- Paulo Coelho*

 You need to break rules to achieve anything great.
 Breaking rules [frightens](#on-fear-and-excuses) people but comfort is the enemy of achievement.

-> *'If you think adventure is dangerous, try routine.
-It's lethal.' -- Paulo Coelho*
+You keep doing what you’re good at to avoid facing the real problems in your life.
+The size of our life is in direct proportion to how uncomfortable we are willing to be.

+> *'I can’t understand why people are frightened of new ideas.
+I’m frightened of the old ones.' -- John Cage*

+> *'When we are tired, we are attacked by ideas we conquered long ago.' -- Friedrich Nietzsche*

+> *'If I’d followed all the rules I’d never have gotten anywhere.' -- Marylin Monroe*

+> *'Do one thing that scares you everyday.' -- Eleanor Roosevelt*

+> *'When the love-of-life line crosses the fear-of-death line, all hell breaks loose.' -- Johannes Rand*

 > *'Normality is a paved road: It’s comfortable to walk, but no flowers grow on it.' -- Van Gogh*
 *'There is pleasure in the pathless woods.' -- Lord Byron*

 > *'A ship is safe in the harbor but that's not what ships are for.'*

+> *'But how can you live and have no story to tell?' -- Fyodor Dostoyevsky*

-> *'You can choose courage or you can choose comfort, but you can't choose both.'*
+You can choose courage or you can choose comfort, but you can't choose both.

-> *'Take risk.
+Take risk.
 Big audacious risk.
-You’ll never get what you want in life without it.'*
+You’ll never get what you want in life without it.
+Not taking risks is too risky.

+If you act average, you're going to be average, If you want to move away from average, you must diverge.
+And if you want to outperform, you must be different and correct.

+> *'Mimicking the herd, invites regression to the mean.' -- Charlie Munger*

+Hints:

+- The risk of not changing is almost always greater than the risk of changing.
+- Repeating close variations on your usual theme unlocks far more value than you'd expect given minimal novelty value' is a surprising result.
-> *'Choose the hard way.
+- Choose the hard way.
 Life is easy, and a soft life makes for soft people.
-Take a cold shower, join a boxing gym, use the stairs instead of the escalator, go out in nature alone for a week.'*
+Take a cold shower, join a boxing gym, use the stairs instead of the escalator, go out in nature alone for a week.

-> *'I can’t understand why people are frightened of new ideas.
-I’m frightened of the old ones.' -- John Cage*

-> *'When we are tired, we are attacked by ideas we conquered long ago.' -- Friedrich Nietzsche*

-> *'Do one thing that scares you everyday.' -- Eleanor Roosevelt*
+- Being uncomfortable should be “play” for you.
+Get confort in disconfort.
+- Leap while you’re at the top of the curve, and the next curve builds on the momentum.
+- The discomfort zone is NOT about experiencing pain.
+- The goal of life is not comfort it’s contribution.
+Society has tried to convince us that the ultimate goal of our lives is to increase our comfort.
+But the problem with this philosophy is that no great work ever came from comfort.
+- Reinvention should be an habit not an event.
+When you control for one set of risks, another simply arises in its place.
+- Risk looks different for everyone.
+- Risk prone is better than risk averse but dont allow to be out of the game.
+Adventure comes from percieved risk, not peril.
+Develop a tolerance for risk so that you can build up to the scarier activities later.

 <!--
-> *'If I’d followed all the rules I’d never have gotten anywhere.' -- Marylin Monroe*

 This is where margins of safety come in.
 We build them to reduce the precariousness of chance.
 Large margins of safety are not always possible.
 Sometimes they are too expensive.
 Sometimes they are not available.
 The fukushima plant could have been designed with a margin of safety to better withstand a tsunami.
 It wasn’t.
 Why?
 Because redundancy is expensive.
 That’s the trade-off.
 You are safer, but it costs more money.
 Sometimes when the stakes are low, we decide the trade-off isn’t worth it.
 What decisions would you make differently if you were factoring safety margins into your life?
 To be fair, you can’t put them everywhere.
 Otherwise, your life might be all margin and no living.
 To figure out where else you should build margins of safety into your life, think of the times you’ve been terrified and desperate.
 Those might be good places to start learning from experience and making the most of your second chances.

-Repeating close variations on your usual theme unlocks far more value than you'd expect given minimal novelty value' is a surprising result.

-#CONFORT AND RISK, ON CHANGE

-Divergence
-“Mimicking the herd, invites regression to the mean.” -> if you act average, you're going to be average, If you want to move away from average, you must diverge.
-And if you want to outperform, you must be different and correct. -- munger

 It is very popular to be over positive or over negative about it in the media (those people are usually wrong).
 So keep that in mind when reading those kind of opinions.
-Billions of dollars are already invested in the infrastructure so far -- This will not disappear over night.
-It might already be "too big to fail" -- If needed, It can pivot multiple times and still keep a high value.
-As times change rapidly -- Not taking risks is too risky!
-So if you only slightly believe this can be a major financial instrument, you should start to understand and invest, according to the risk you are willing to take of course.

-> *'When the love-of-life line crosses the fear-of-death line, all hell breaks loose.' -- Johannes Rand*

-Being uncomfortable is “play” for me. make meetings over playing something
+make meetings over playing something.
 Charlie replaced “let’s grab coffee” with hikes and catch meetings in the park.

-“Have a spirit of adventure, the desire to learn something new, be an explorer and never get too comfortable.”
-We are always the average of the five people we surround ourselves with.
 This isn’t a success strategy.
 This is a WELL-BEING strategy.
-Your success means nothing in life.
-It’s forgotten in one generation, two at best.
-But your emotional health lives for hundreds of generations after in the lives of everyone you touch and their descendants.

-mudar so se for para melhor, mudança de manutencao não é suficiente para vencer a inercia.

-You keep doing what you’re good at to avoid facing the real problems in your life.

-What are we afraid of?
-We’re afraid of growth.
-We’re terrified of exposure.
-Remember, nothing scares the crap out of us more than advancing, because to advance is to move from the known to the unknown.

-growth: get unconfortable

-confort in disconfort

 Stability without Stagnation

-FIVE PSYCHOLOGICAL ROADBLOCKS TO EXPLORING OUTSIDE OUR COMFORT ZONES Authenticity, Likeability, Competence, resentment, morality
+FIVE PSYCHOLOGICAL ROADBLOCKS TO EXPLORING OUTSIDE OUR COMFORT ZONES: Authenticity, Likeability, Competence, resentment, morality

-Humans once opposed coffee and refrigeration: why we often hate new stuff: This was all said very, very well by Machiavelli hundreds of years ago in chapter 6 of _The Prince_
-And it ought to be remembered that there is nothing more difficult to take in hand, more perilous to conduct, or more uncertain in its success, than to take the lead in the introduction of a new order of things.
+'And it ought to be remembered that there is nothing more difficult to take in hand, more perilous to conduct, or more uncertain in its success, than to take the lead in the introduction of a new order of things.
 Because the innovator has for enemies all those who have done well under the old conditions, and lukewarm defenders in those who may do well under the new.
 This coolness arises partly from fear of the opponents, who have the laws on their side, and partly from the incredulity of men, who do not readily believe in new things until they have had a long experience of them.
-Thus it happens that whenever those who are hostile have the opportunity to attack they do it like partisans, whilst the others defend lukewarmly, in such wise that the prince is endangered along with them.
+Thus it happens that whenever those who are hostile have the opportunity to attack they do it like partisans, whilst the others defend lukewarmly, in such wise that the prince is endangered along with them.' -- machiavelli, chapter 6 of _The Prince_

-The risk of not changing is almost always greater than the risk of changing.
-Leap while you’re at the top of the curve, and the next curve builds on the momentum.

-> *'If we’re growing, we’re always going to be out of our comfort zone.' -- John Maxwell*

-when you control for one set of risks, another simply arises in its place.In treating everything like a major risk, we prevent kids from learning how to judge the truly dangerous, from the simply unfamiliar.

-> *'Your pain, is the breaking of the shell that encloses your understanding.' -- Kahil Gibran, The Prophet*

-risk prone is better than risk averse but dont allow to be out of the game

-The Discomfort zone is NOT about experiencing pain.
-Happiness and well-being are also outside of the comfort zone.
-You have to travel into your discomfort to find the silver linings hidden.
-The mystery.
-Happiness is outside of my comfort zone.
-Every day.

-1. The Goal of Life is Not Comfort it’s Contribution Society has tried to convince us that the ultimate goal of our lives is to increase our comfort.
-But the problem with this philosophy is that no great work ever came from comfort.

-Avoiding stress is avoiding life.

-Reinvention should be an habit not an event.

-if you are not growing you are dying stepping outside what is easy and embracing discomfort.

 risk over safety is the way to pull forward.
-Risk Leads to Growth and Excitement
+Risk Leads to Growth and Excitement.
-Risk looks different for everyone.

-2.Suffering is a Temporary But Essential Part of Life

-So adventure is more than just grist for future storytelling — it’s a way to learn optimally.
-And like anything that promotes self-improvement, it’s not always a comfortable process.
-“We need to be willing to grow,” says Jon.
-“We need to be willing to be uncomfortable.”

 You will live a life that is filled with more excitement and fulfillment the more you take intentional risks.

-> *'But how can you live and have no story to tell?' -- Fyodor Dostoyevsky*
-> *'The size of our life is in direct proportion to how uncomfortable we are willing to be'*

-1. To Improve Your Life, You First First Become Uncomfortable If you want to improve the quality of your life, then start by improving your tolerance for risk and adversity.
-Because almost everything that you want is on the other side of the uncomfortable and the scary.

-Adventure Comes from Percieved Risk, Not Peril develop a tolerance for risk so that you can build up to the scarier activities later.

-> *'Out of suffering have emerged the strongest souls; the most massive characters are seared with scars.' -- Kahlil Gibran*

-I sort of became comfortable with being uncomfortable to the point where now. if I start getting comfortable, I feel like I’m not learning anything and that I might be in a bubble.

-To become stronger, you must push against resistance, you must struggle, you must sweat, and you must bleed.
-If you want your relationship to be stronger, you will have to face resistance.
-You cannot have a thriving marriage and never face adversity together.
-> *'To risk nothing is to risk even more'*
 -->